MokoSan/Stoicon2020/8_TheArtOfStoicJoy.md

    4. All happiness you can have it now if you leave your past behind - Marcus
    5. We burden ourselves with so many things that they weigh us down.
 Just lay the burden down - Epictetus.
 3. Just get rid of the burdens you are carrying.
-   1. Burdens aren't physical burdens but psychological burdens that we aren't aware that we carrying.
+   1. Burdens aren't physical burdens but psychological burdens that we aren't aware that we are carrying.
-4. 4 types of Burdens
+4. __4 Types of Burdens__
    1. __Foolishness__: Not knowing what to do and what not to do.
       1. If our judgements are correct, we don't act foolish.
       2. Anything that comes our way, it is our business or not our business.